dbhutta00/CE-UY-3013-Final-Project-BOD-Test/README.md

                    index = ["DO_0", "DO_5", "Decimal_Dilution"])
 ```

-This will provide you with the results for Task 1.
+Run the code and it will provide you with the results for Task 1.

 Next, you will need to input data for DO and BOD data in mg/L for x number of days.
 This example shows 10 data points from 0 to 43 days.